Tulosesus velatopruinatus

 Tulosesus velatopruinatus is a species of mushroom producing fungus in the family Psathyrellaceae.

 Taxonomy

 It was first described as Coprinus velatopruinatus by the mycologist Harold Bohn Bender in 1989.

-In 2001 a phylogenetic study resulted in a major reorganization and reshuffling of that genus and this species was transferred to Coprinellus.
+In 2001, a phylogenetic study resulted in a major reorganization and reshuffling of that genus and this species was transferred to Coprinellus.

 The species was known as Coprinellus velatopruinatus until 2020 when the German mycologists Dieter Wächter & Andreas Melzer reclassified many species in the Psathyrellaceae family based on phylogenetic analysis.

 Habitat and distribution

-In 2008 a fungi survey of Clumber Park in Nottinghamshire, England resulted in observations of this species after a heavy summer rain.
+In 2008, a mycological survey of Clumber Park in Nottinghamshire, England resulted in observations of this species after a heavy summer rain.
 It is rarely recorded in England.